code-by-adi7/virtual-mouse/README.md

    System Ready.
 Press 'P' to PAUSE/RESUME.
    ```

-2. A window titled **"AI Mouse by Adi,mithun and saabi"** opens showing your webcam feed in real time.
+2. A window titled **"AI Mouse by Adithya"** opens showing your webcam feed in real time.

 3. A **yellow rectangle** appears in the center of the frame — this is the **detection zone**.
 Move your hand inside this box to control the cursor.